-To ensure your holiday does not include an unexpected trip to the ER, follow these guidelines:
+To ensure your holiday does not include an unexpected trip to the emergency room, follow these guidelines:

-- Consider leaving fireworks to professionals and go to a public display.
+- Consider leaving fireworks to professionals, and watch a public display.

 - Use fireworks outdoors only (but not near dry brush or grass).